The health risks caused by asbestos

 Mesothelioma

-Description: A rare, aggressive cancer of the mesothelium (lining of organs, especially the lungs and chest cavity).
+Mesothelioma is a rare, aggressive cancer affecting the lining of organs, primarily the lungs and chest cavity.

-Prognosis: Poor, as symptoms usually appear late.
-After diagnosis, life expectancy is often only a few months.
+This condition has a poor prognosis as symptoms usually appear in advanced stages.
+Life expectancy after diagnosis is often only a few months.

 Pleural Plaques

-Description: Thickened areas on the pleura, the lining between the lungs and ribs, due to asbestos exposure.
+Pleural plaques are thickened areas on the lining between the lungs and ribs.

 Asbestos Warts

-Description: Non-cancerous growths that form when asbestos fibres become trapped under the skin, resulting in wart-like calluses.
+Asbestos warts are non-cancerous skin growths that form when asbestos fibers become embedded under the skin, creating wart-like calluses.

 Q: How can I tell if I’ve been exposed to asbestos?